Can Dehydration Cause Back Pain?

 So instead try drinking small amounts of water at regular intervals throughout the day.

-Drinking a glass of water when you first get up in the morning is a great way to replace fluids lost during the night and get your system started.
+Also drinking a glass of water when you first get up in the morning is a great way to replace fluids lost during the night and get your metabolic system started.

 And staying a step ahead of your thirst during the working day will give you more energy too.